-Summer’s here – and so is that higher possibility of a drought.
-Have you ever noticed that even when faced with the same weather conditions and watering restrictions, some neighbors’ lawns fare better than others?
-It’s not by chance.
+Summer is here – and so is a higher possibility of a drought.
+Have you ever noticed that even when faced with warm weather conditions and watering restrictions, some neighbors’ lawns fare better than others?
+It is not by chance.
 To be that homeowner with the surviving (and thriving) lawn, try these grass-saving strategies.

 But First…Is Your Grass Worth Saving?

 The short answer: Yes.
-A healthy lawn brings with it many benefits, including a higher home value and a healthy play area for your family.
+A healthy lawn has many benefits, including a higher home value and a healthy play area for families.
 Even more important, grass has a vital impact on the ecosystem, including topsoil preservation, reduction in CO₂ levels, noise and heat reduction and a decrease in water runoff and soil erosion, which protects groundwater.
 So protect that grass!

-Besides watering, there are other ways to boost your grass’s health in a drought:
+Besides watering, there are other ways to boost grass’s health in a drought:

 The good news is, despite their delicate structure and appearance, most types of grass are resilient and able to survive extended periods of drought, even when they look visibly brown.
-Once the drought is over and water restrictions are lifted, expedite the recovery process by soaking the lawn to restore the soil’s moisture and initiate new root growth.
-Set your water timer to have your sprinkler run a couple times a week in the early morning, before the sun gets high in the sky and starts evaporating moisture.
-To further conserve water, try an Adjustable Length Wind-resistant Rectangular Sprinkler.
-It’ll waste less water by resisting wind drift and limiting evaporation.
+Once a drought is over and water restrictions are lifted, expedite the recovery process by soaking the lawn to restore the soil’s moisture and initiate new root growth.

-Although a drought will leave your lawn more thirsty than usual, there are ways to help ensure its survival, even with little (or no) watering.
-With a good, nutrient-rich foundation and infrequent, deep watering, you’ll have a strong lawn, armed for dry spells.
+Although a drought will likely leave lawns more thirsty than usual, there are ways to help ensure survival, even with little (or no) watering.
+With a good, nutrient-rich foundation and infrequent, deep watering, you’ll have a strong lawn, better armed for dry spells.